Veltman Criteria in Beyond Standard Model Effective Field Theory of Complex Scalar Triplet: Introduction

 The smallness of the observed Higgs mass is confirmed by the experiments ~\cite{ATLAS:2012yve,CMS:2012qbp} at the Large Hadron Collider (LHC).
 However, in the Standard Model (SM) of particle physics, the scalar mass (mass of Higgs boson) is not protected by any symmetry.
-Hence, if SM is valid upto a large scale, Planck scale, the Higgs mass suffers from quadratic divergence ($\sim\Lambda^2$).
-In order to ensure that the mass of the Higgs boson is small, one has to consider a very large fine tuning in the SM.
-A way to ensure that the Higgs mass does not get large correction at a higher scale is coined as Veltman Condition (V.C.)~\cite{veltman}.
-V.C. checks if the sum of all quadratically divergent terms coming from the self energy diagrams of the Higgs boson are either zero or very small.
-On the other hand, experiments such as the Large Hadron Collider (LHC) is pushing the New Physics (NP) scale towards $>1$ TeV and the Veltman Criteria is not possible to satisfy in the SM, as it demands $\Lambda$ to be less than 760 GeV~\cite{Chakraborty:2014xqa}.
+Hence, if SM is valid up to a large scale, Planck scale, the Higgs mass suffers from quadratic divergence ($\sim\Lambda^2$).
+To ensure that the mass of the Higgs boson is small, one has to consider a very large fine-tuning in the SM.
+A way to ensure that the Higgs mass does not get large correction at a higher scale is coined as Veltman condition (V.C.)~\cite{veltman}.
+V.C. checks if the sum of all quadratically divergent terms coming from the self-energy diagrams of the Higgs boson is either zero or very small.
+However, experiments such as the Large Hadron Collider (LHC) is pushing the New Physics (NP) scale towards $>1$ TeV, thus Veltman condition is not possible to satisfy in the SM, as it demands $\Lambda$ to be less than 760 GeV~\cite{Chakraborty:2014xqa}.

-Simple extensions of SM has been studied in literature \cite{Kundu:1994bs,grzadkowski,drozd,Chakraborty:2012rb,Chakraborty:2014oma,Chakraborty:2014xqa,Chakraborty:2016izr,Habibolahi:2022rcd,Decker:1979cw}, where the V.C. is valid but only in some region of parameter space.
-Overall, there are two main concerns in these models: (1) These theories encounter different problems at large scale, such as the potential becomes unstable leading to the invalidity of the theory beyond that scale.
-(2) The non observation of the Beyond Standard Model (BSM) particles at LHC is pushing their masses above TeV scale~\cite{Workman:2022ynf}.
+Simple extensions of SM have been studied in the literature \cite{Kundu:1994bs,grzadkowski,drozd,Chakraborty:2012rb,Chakraborty:2014oma,Chakraborty:2014xqa,Chakraborty:2016izr,Habibolahi:2022rcd,Decker:1979cw}, where the V.C. is valid but only in some regions of parameter space.
+Overall, there are two main concerns in these models: (1) These theories encounter different problems at a large scale, such as the potential becomes unstable leading to the invalidity of the theory beyond that scale, (2) The non-observation of the Beyond Standard Model (BSM) particles has pushed their masses above TeV scale~\cite{Workman:2022ynf}.